COVID-19 Phone and internet tips

 The COVID-19 pandemic is rapidly changing the way Australians live and work.
 Phone and internet services are more important than ever, providing a vital link for consumers and small businesses to work, study, connect with friends and family, and access important services.

-As a result, the timeframe for providers to respond to complaints has been extended from 10 to 15 days.
+In early March, the Telecommunications Industry Ombudsman extended the timeframe for providers to respond to complaints 10 to 15 days.
 The timeframe for providers to respond to urgent complaints from people and small businesses at risk remains unchanged at two business days.
-This will allow providers to better manage their complaint load and respond to your complaint sooner.
+If you can’t resolve a problem with your phone or internet provider, the Telecommunications Industry Ombudsman is free and here to help.

 Contacting your phone or internet provider

-We've provided a short list of provider websites and social pages to help you find what you're looking for.
+We've provided a short list of provider websites and social media pages to help you find what you're looking for.
+If you have been unable to contact your provider you can make a complaint online or call us on 1800 062 058.

-Many providers have introduced temporary changes to help their customers, such as not penalising late payments, or offering a free data upgrade.
+- Check your provider’s website for updates on how they can help you.
+Some providers have made temporary changes to help customers, such as not penalising late payments or offering a free data upgrade.

 Help with staying connected